weefbellington/screenplay/README.md

 Screenplay
 ==========

-Screenplay is a minimalist framework for building Android applications.
-The core features that Screenplay provides are:
+Screenplay is a minimalist framework for building Android applications, powered by Square's [Flow](http://corner.squareup.com/2014/01/mortar-and-flow.html), Screenplay simplifies the application lifecycle by taking the approach that 'everything is a view'.

-- **a view-centric navigation system**, powered by Square's [Flow](http://corner.squareup.com/2014/01/mortar-and-flow.html).
-- **view-based alternatives** to floating fragments, dialogs and drawers, with full backstack support
-- **an animation system** for playing transitions between scenes,
-- **reusable components** for adding granular behavior to scenes, and
-- **view reattachment** across configuration changes.
+Instead of Fragments and Dialogs, Screenplay provides `Scenes`, each of which creates and binds a View.
+A single screen in your app may consist of a single Scene, or it may consist of multiple scenes stacked on top of each other.
+Stacked scenes are used to create effects such as dialogs, drawers and popovers.

+Like a Fragment or an Activity, each scene persists on the a backstack.
+Pressing the to back button pops the current scene off of the stack, detaching the view.
+When a scene is pushed or popped onto the stack, a `Scene.Transformer` plays an animation between the incoming and outgoing scenes.

+Scenes, however, are much less heavyweight (and much less opinionated) than either Activities or Fragments.
+Each scene is just a POJO (Plain Old Java Object), and there's no special voodoo to create them -- so there's nothing stopping from creating a `new Scene` and passing it arguments through a constructor.

-A typical Screenplay app is constructed from a single Activity and multiple Views.
-As navigation events occur, objects called `Scenes` are pushed and popped from the Flow backstack.
-Each scene transition consists of three discrete phases:
+A scene's lifecycle is also easy to understand -- an incoming scene transition consists of three discrete phases:

-1. The `Scene` creates a view,
+1. The `Scene` creates its View, which is attached to a parent ViewGroup
-2. Scene `Components` receive callbacks and apply behavior
+2. Scene `Components` apply initialization behaviors
 3. A `Transformer` plays animations between the incoming and outgoing scene.

+Likewise, an outgoing scene transition consists of:

+1. The `Transformer` signals that the animation is complete
+2. The `Components` apply teardown behaviors
+3. The `Scene` removes its View, which is detached from the parent ViewGroup

-These steps are applied by the `Screenplay` object, which implements the `Flow.Listener` interface.
+These steps are applied by the `Screenplay` object, which acts as a simple controller for your scene segueways.
+It also handles the logic of reattaching your views on configuration changes -- as long as you hold onto the same `Screenplay` object, it will 'remember' the state of your screen stack across configuration changes.
-Screenplay knows how to reverse these steps when the back button is pressed.

 ###Setting the stage

+You only need a little bit of boilerplate to configure a Screenplay application.
+Screenplay requires you to construct the following objects:

+1. The `Screenplay.Director` object: binds to your activity and main view.
+2. The `Screenplay` object: acts as a controller for your navigation flow.
+3. The `Flow` object: main navigation interface

-Configuring a Screenplay app is straightforward.
-Create a `Screenplay.Director`, which binds the Activity.
-Construct the `Screenplay` object, and create a new `Flow`.
-In order to ensure that your Flow survives configuration changes, these objects should be stored outside of your main Activity.
-One way to do this is to put them in the Application class:
+To ensure that your scene stack survives configuration changes, these objects should be stored outside of your main Activity.
+One way to do this is to put them in the Application class.

 ```java
 public class SampleApplication extends Application {